cemvc-mta/place_names/pages/about.md

 ## The Collection

 This site is a catalogue of place names and place name policies.
-The content is based on ongoing research by Dr. Lauren Beck and the [Centre for Early Modern Visual Culture](https://www.cemvc.ca) at Mount Allison University (Sackville, NB, Canada).
+The content is based on ongoing research by Dr. Lauren Beck, the [Centre for Early Modern Visual Culture](https://www.cemvc.ca) at Mount Allison University (Sackville, NB), and various contributors from around Canada.

 ## The CEMVC